Basement Makeover 101

 Materials$

-Permits and Inspections$
+Permits & Inspections$

 Total$

-Understanding the Basement Finishing Process
+Understand the Process

 An image depicting a person in an unfinished basement, thinking while holding a list of processes or blueprints.
 The camera angle is low, from behind.